Bridging the divide: axion searches and axino phenomenology at colliders: Collider signatures

-Simulated events were also generated for fixed points in the $m_{\tilde{\chi}_{1}^{0}}$--$m_{\tilde{a}}$ plane while varying $f_{a}$.
-The event yields for these events were calculated and an exclusion sensitivity was determined for $f_{a}$ for axions and DFSZ-like ALPs as shown in Fig.~\ref{fig:collider-direct-comparison}.
-As one would expect based on Fig.~\ref{fig:lifetime}, there is a range of excluded $f_{a}$ for each point in the $m_{\tilde{\chi}_{1}^{0}}$--$m_{\tilde{a}}$ plane which corresponds to decays with a lifetime that is long enough that it is readily reconstructed as a displaced vertex but not so long that the NLSP decays outside of the detector volume entirely.
+Finally we consider events which were generated for fixed points in the $m_{\tilde{\chi}_{1}^{0}}-m_{\tilde{a}}$ plane while varying $f_{a}$.
+The event yields for these events were calculated and an exclusion sensitivity was determined for $f_{a}$ for axions and DFSZ-like ALPs as shown in figure~\ref{fig:collider-direct-comparison}.
+As one would expect based on figure~\ref{fig:lifetime}, eq.~\eqref{eq:lifetime_approx}, and much of our discussion above, there is a range of excluded $f_{a}$ for each point in the $m_{\tilde{\chi}_{1}^{0}}-m_{\tilde{a}}$ plane which corresponds to decays with a lifetime that is long enough that it is readily reconstructed as a displaced vertex but not so long that the NLSP decays outside of the detector volume entirely.